 a pounding heart (palpitations) and rapid heartbeat, and sometimes an irregular heartbeat too,

 People who have an overactive thyroid often sweat a lot and feel uncomfortable when they are warm.
 Their skin is often warm and moist to the touch, and they may have thinning hair.

 If the overactive thyroid is caused by Graves' disease, the eyes may be affected too.

 The most common cause of an overactive thyroid gland is Graves’ disease.
-In this condition, a problem with the immune system causes the thyroid gland to make more thyroid than normal.
+In this condition, a problem with the immune system causes the thyroid gland to make more thyroid hormones than normal.

-Hyperthyroidism may also arise if thyroid gland cells start producing “autonomously” – in other words, without being "told" to.
+Hyperthyroidism may also arise if thyroid gland cells start producing hormones “autonomously” – in other words, without being "told" to.
 The activity of the thyroid gland is usually regulated by the pituitary gland.
 Sometimes, though, the thyroid gland cells no longer react to signals from the pituitary gland.
-As a result, the thyroid gland may produce far more than are actually needed.
+As a result, the thyroid gland may produce far more hormones than are actually needed.
 The autonomous cells are sometimes found in the whole thyroid gland, and sometimes they are only found in one or several benign (non-cancerous) growths called nodules.
 These growths are also known as "hot" nodules.
 High thyroid hormone levels are only very rarely caused by malignant (cancerous) thyroid tumors.

-Sometimes too many thyroid get into the blood if the thyroid gland is inflamed.
-Thyroid that are stored in the inflamed tissue are then released, temporarily leading to symptoms similar to those caused by an overactive thyroid.
+Sometimes too many thyroid hormones get into the blood if the thyroid gland is inflamed.
+Thyroid hormones that are stored in the inflamed tissue are then released, temporarily leading to symptoms similar to those caused by an overactive thyroid.